rasouza1982/betterspecs/README.md

 ````

 ### Output spec
-When finished run tests, the output result will be:
+When finished run tests, the output will be like this:

 ```
 when use SpecContext class
 with other internal context
     It works very well
-with second internal context
-    It works very well too!!!
-Great!!!
 ```